Solution when C drive is full in Windows 10/11/server

 - No space to install critical Windows updates.

-Solution of C drive is full or out of space
+Solution of C drive is showing full in Windows PC/server

 - Open My Computer